 When the One first launched, OnePlus took the unorthodox route of selling it via an invite system.
-To buy the phone — which could only be purchased online — you needed a unique one-time-use invite code.
+You needed a unique one-time-use invite code to buy the phone — which could only be purchased online.
 The company seeded out a small batch of original codes to prominent members of its then-small community.
 After buying the One with those codes, those people would then get a new invite code they could share.
-Those invite codes would then turn into a new invite code and on it would go.
+Those invite codes would then turn into a new invite code, and on it would go.

-While this left a lot of early fans frustrated, it had two incredibly positive effects for OnePlus: it helped balance supply and demand for the very young company, as well as build buzz for the device.
+While this left many early fans frustrated, it had two incredibly positive effects for OnePlus.
+It helped balance supply and demand for the very young company, as well as build buzz for the device.
 The invite code system ensured that if you owned a OnePlus One, you were somebody.

 Although exact sales numbers for the OnePlus One are hard to come by, the company did divulge that it had sold over a million OnePlus phones by the end of 2014.
 This is pretty remarkable when you learn that OnePlus only anticipated selling 50,000 units of the One.

 - The OnePlus One launched with Android 4.4.2 KitKat, and its final official update was Android 5.1.1 Lollipop.

 - Although the One launched with Cyanogen OS as its Android skin, problems with Cyanogen, Inc. forced OnePlus to cease ties and create its own skin.
 Thus, Oxygen OS was born, making the OnePlus One a unique device that had two different official skins from entirely different sources during its lifetime.